Last Updated on 9 March, 2021 by Veronica

 Betty Hill

-We then set course for Betty Hill.
-At the entrance of the village you can see another campsite to spend the night and public toilets (like those on airplanes) that were not very clean, but our goal was only to visit the Museum.
+We then set the course for Betty Hill.
+At the village entrance, you can see another campsite to spend the night and public toilets (like those on airplanes) that were not very clean, but our goal was only to visit the Museum.

-The museum tries to keep alive the culture of Gaelic and Norse ancestors from the appearance of the MacKay Clan to the tragedy of the Highland Clearances.
+The museum tries to keep alive the culture of Gaelic and Norse ancestors, from the MacKay Clan’s appearance to the Highland Clearances tragedy.

 Elliot attended us.
-He’s a museum volunteer and he’s there because he likes it.
-The museum is fine, but with Elliot it is much better, you can see he lives it, he jumps from one concept to another without realizing it, as if it were obvious.
+He’s a museum volunteer, and he’s there because he likes it.
+The museum is fine, but with Elliot, it is much better; you can see the lives of it; he jumps from one concept to another without realizing it, as if it were obvious.

-He has a strong Scottish accent, but you can tell he speaks to make you understand him (we’re not native English, so the Scottish accent is very difficult for us to understand).
+He has a strong Scottish accent, but you can tell he speaks to make you understand him (we’re not native English, so the Scottish accent is challenging for us to understand).

 He explains what the houses and techniques of the ancient inhabitants were like to survive in such a hostile environment.